ldtteam/MinecoloniesWiki/pages/src/source/items/tagtool.md

     This is intended to be placed on buildings or decorations that are not intended to be built on their own, but rather only as children of some other parent building/decoration.

-    The [Barracks Tower](../../source/buildings/barrackstower) is implicitly invisible even if not tagged as such, for backwards compatibility.
+    The {% building_link barrackstower %} is implicitly invisible even if not tagged as such, for backwards compatibility.

 * Building-specific tags